 The tide is now turning, as 15 European countries have now banned the use of wild animals in circuses.

 But sadly, more than 100 elephants are still forced to entertain in circuses across the continent.

 Set in a beautiful, 70-acre location in the South of France, Elephant Haven will provide a home for liberated elephants, free from the torment of forced entertainment.
 Sadly, these wild animals have suffered such cruelty entertaining circus-goers that they cannot be re-introduced to the wild.

 Elephant Haven plans to open its first barn this summer.
-We’re granting €150,000 for the inside structure of the barn, which will be ready in August 2018.
+We’re granting €150,000 for the inside structure of the barn.

 Elephant Haven plans to expand further and build another barn to house a further five elephants by 2020.
 The safety of elephants is paramount: cameras will be placed inside and outside the barn, and there’ll be permanent security on site.